Pembina Pipeline Corporation (PBA) Stock: A Value Analysis

 Based on Pembina Pipeline Corporation (PBA), the company’s capital structure generated 0.44 points at debt to capital in total, while cash flow to debt ratio is standing at 0.26.
 The debt to equity ratio resting at 0.78.
 The interest coverage ratio of the stock is 4.94.

-Currently, EBITDA for the company is $3.18 billion with net debt to EBITDA at 3.31.
-When we switch over and look at the enterprise to sales, we see a ratio of 5.66.
-The receivables turnover for the company is 9.31for trailing twelve months and the total asset turnover is 0.23.
+Currently, EBITDA for the company is $3.18 billion with net debt to EBITDA at 3.59.
+When we switch over and look at the enterprise to sales, we see a ratio of 5.64.
+The receivables turnover for the company is 9.28for trailing twelve months and the total asset turnover is 0.23.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.77.

 Conclusion